techidaily/site-android-transfer/source/_posts/tips-of-transferring-messages-from-samsung-galaxy-m34-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 For this issue, you can consider erasing your iOS device and starting the transfer again.
 Make sure that the available space on your iPhone accommodates the Android content.
 Delete unnecessary data or apps on your iPhone to free up space if needed.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AcAYRX0cwwA?si=DxqWU39vqksZbe1s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Bonus: How to Back Up Messages with Google Drive

 In addition to seamless transfers between devices, backing up your text messages becomes equally important.
 Fortunately, Google Drive offers a convenient solution by allowing you to back up your messages with ease.
 Turning on backup on Google Drive ensures that your valuable SMS history remains safe and accessible whenever you need it.